octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

 Note that a baker also takes into account the gas limit **per block**.
 In *Delphi*, that limit is 10,400,000 $\text{g}_u$ (10 times the gas limit per operation).
 So, of course, it limits the number of transactions to include in a block.
 However, the storage cost isn't a fee that rewards a baker.
 Actually, this particular fee is "burned", meaning nobody receives it.

 ## Smart contract execution and optimization
 The gas limit is an important parameter for the usability of the smart contract.
 But there is also a second major limit: each serialized operation has a maximum size of 16,384 bytes.
-It is impossible to upload a smart contract bigger than this limit.
+It is impossible to upload a smart contract bigger than this limit (origination).

 One must therefore act on these two variables to optimize a contract: